Electrical ballast

 A familiar and widely used example is the inductive ballast used in fluorescent lamps to limit the current through the tube, which would otherwise rise to a destructive level due to the negative differential resistance of the tube's voltage-current characteristic.

 Ballasts vary greatly in complexity.
-They may be as simple as a resistor, inductor, or capacitor (or a combination of these) wired in series with the lamp; or as complex as the electronic ballasts used in compact fluorescent lamps (CFLs) and high-intensity discharge lamps (HID lamps).
+They may be as simple as a resistor, inductor, or capacitor (or a combination of these) wired in series with the lamp; or as complex as the electronic ballasts used in compact fluorescent lamps (CFLs).

 Current limiting

 An electrical ballast is a device that limits the current through an electrical load.
 These are most often used when a load (such as an arc discharge) has its terminal voltage decline when current through the load increases.
 If such a device were connected to a constant-voltage power supply, it would draw an increasing amount of current until it is destroyed or causes the power supply to fail.
-To prevent this, a ballast provides a positive resistance or reactance that limits the current.
-The ballast provides for the proper operation of the negative-resistance device by limiting current.
+To prevent this, a ballast provides a positive resistance or reactance that limits the current available to that device.

 Ballasts can also be used simply to limit the current in an ordinary, positive-resistance circuit.
 Prior to the advent of solid-state ignition, automobile ignition systems commonly included a ballast resistor to regulate the voltage applied to the ignition system.